Elias, retiree with low vision, hand tremor, and mild short-term memory loss in Stories of Web Users, How People with Disabilities Use the Web

 Login page

-Problem: “I have accounts with so many different websites that sometimes I forget my password.”
+Barrier: “I have accounts with so many different websites that sometimes I forget my password.”

 Works well: “An option to remember my password for this site and a means of resetting my password if I need to.”